ARC-Encoder: learning compressed text representations for large language models: Experiments

 \section{Experiments}

 In this section, we first describe the main settings used for our experiments.
 Second, we evaluate our method on various downstream tasks that use contexts, such as question answering with retrieved documents or reading comprehension.
 The contexts for these tasks tend to be short, ranging from 30 to 1,500 tokens.
 Thus, we also evaluate \modelname{}s for long-context understanding applications.
-Finally, we report the results of our ablation study and an analysis of the memory used to encode Wikipedia with continuous representations from \modelname{}.
+Finally, we report the results of our ablation study on training and architecture as well as an analysis of the memory used to encode Wikipedia with continuous representations from \modelname{}.